-The PRS Forum has been organised by Movers & Shakers and London First and is supported by the Mayor of London.
-This is an authoritative one-day event that brings together Private & Public Sector Leaders, and key stakeholders in the emerging PRS Sector to: debate, exchange ideas, and consider what more can be done to support the growth in "build to rent" developments.
+The BTR Forum has been organised by Movers & Shakers and is supported by the Mayor of London.
+This is an authoritative one-day event that brings together Private & Public Sector Leaders, and key stakeholders in the emerging BTR Sector to: debate, exchange ideas, and consider what more can be done to support the growth in "build to rent" developments.

 Find out more about our event speakers by clicking any of the images below:

 Fay Chester is a consultant and talented implementer of real estate software systems with over 20 years of industry experience.
 Fay began her journey at Yardi Systems in 2007 as a Professional Services Group Consultant, working on investment, asset and property management projects spanning numerous asset classes including residential, retail and the commercial office space.
 In her current position with Yardi, Fay plays a fundamental role in aiding clients across the UK, Ireland and Europe, helping them find the best solutions to fit the business needs.
 Fay has recently worked with some of today’s leading build-to-rent brands including, Get Living London, Countrywide, urbanbubble and Marcus Cooper.

 Jean-Marc has 20 years of experience in the Property, Retail and Consumer Goods industries.
 Prior to PLATFORM_, he spent 7 years at the Executive Committee of The British Land Company PLC, joining as Head of Strategy in 2009 to set up the new department, and later on becoming Head of Residential.
 Jean-Marc started his career at The Boston Consulting Group (BCG), spending time across the Paris, Washington DC and London offices as a Principal.
 Jean-Marc sits at the IPF Strategic Board and the BPF Residential Board.
 He holds an MBA from Essec in Paris.

 L&G Modular Homes